SOUND DESIGN KIT

 ProTools and Nuendo are designed for audio editing and post-production.
 Apple's Logic Pro and Steinberg's Cubase both started as music sequencers but now have very powerful audio editing facilities.
 Both come with a very powerful set of built-in effects and instrument plug-ins and allow the use of AU or VST plug-ins of which there are many commercial, freeware and shareware plug-ins available.
 They allow you to use virtually any sound card, MIDI interface or control surface you can buy and are generally very stable.
 I've used Apple Logic Pro to create all my designs since I began, and is, relatively, incredibly cheap to purchase.
 Logic Pro version 10 came out in 2015, at £139, and there have been regular free updates since then (currently up to 2022), so works out closer to £19.85 per year!

-In my experience, Pro Tools and Logic Pro are the two most commonly used DAW applications in the industry.
+In my experience, Pro Tools and Logic Pro are the two most commonly used DAW applications in the theatre industry.

 Ableton Live takes a slightly different approach to most DAW software - some people prefer it, whilst others may use it in addition to they main DAW software for specific purposes.
 It’s also a very flexible performance tool, and everything is focused towards real-time control and performance.
 There are a range of purchase options, with paid updates every 2-3 years.
 You can often get a light version of Ableton when you purchase a keyboard or MIDI device, and this can be a good way to explore if it’s right for you.
 You can then upgrade the lite version for less than what it would cost to purchase the software from scratch.